SteffLD50/kupujem-prodajem/README.md

     },
 ```

-# Attention!
+# Attention

-It should be noted that every time the tests are launched, all implemented ads will be posted.
-In other words, there will be duplicate ads if the same tests are run again.
+It should be noted that every time the tests are launched, all the implemented ads will be posted.
+That means there will be duplicate ads if the same tests are repeated.
 Also, don't forget that the monthly free amount of ads is 30.

 ## Few Tips

-However, if we want to skip some of the implemented ads, we can mark them as a comment.
-We do that by marking the text and pressing `ctrl` + `/`.
-Canceling the comment is done in the same way.
+To skip some of the implemented ads instead of deleting them, mark them as a comment.
+Commenting is done by marking the desired code and pressing `ctrl` + `/`.
+Press the same buttons to cancel a comment.

-Also, if we have a number of implemented ads in the project, but we only want to post one specific ad and ignore all the rest, we can do that by adding `".only"` after `"it"`, which would look like this: `it.only()`.
+Also, if we have implemented several ads in the project, but we only want to post just one specific ad and ignore all the rest, we can do that by adding `".only"` to the desired `"it()"` block, which would look like this: `it.only()`.

 ## Author